Identity document: Dominican Republic

 A "Cédula de Identidad y Electoral" (Identity and Voting Document) is a National ID that is also used for voting in both Presidential and Congressional ballots.
 Each "Cédula de Identidad y Electoral" has its unique serial number composed by the serial of the municipality of current residence, a sequential number plus a verification digit.
 This National ID card is issued to all legal residents of adult age.
 It is usually required to validate job applications, legally binding contracts, official documents, buying/selling real estate, opening a personal bank account, obtaining a Driver's License and the like.
 It is issued free of charge by the "Junta Central Electoral" (Central Voting Committee) to all Dominicans not living abroad at the time of reaching adulthood (16 years of age) or younger is they are legally emancipated.
 Foreigners who have taken permanent residence and have not yet applied for Dominican naturalization (i.e., have not opted for Dominican citizenship but have taken permanent residence) are required to pay an issuing tariff and must bring along their non-expired Country of Origin passport and deposit photocopies of their Residential Card and Dominican Red Cross Blood Type card.
 Foreigners residing on a permanent basis must renew their "Foreign ID" on a 2-, 4-, or 10-year renewal basis (about US$63–US$240, depending on desired renewal period).

 El Salvador

 In El Salvador, ID Card is called Documento Único de Identidad (DUI) (Unique Identity Document).
 Every citizen above 18 years must carry this ID for identification purposes at any time.
 It is not based on a smartcard but on a standard plastic card with two-dimensional bar-coded information with picture and signature.

 Guatemala

 In January 2009, the National Registry of Persons (RENAP) in Guatemala began offering a new identity document in place of the Cédula de Vecindad (neighborhood identity document) to all Guatemala citizens and foreigners.
 The new document is called "Documento Personal de Identification" (DPI) (Personal Identity Document).
 It is based on a smartcard with a chip and includes an electronic signature and several measures against fraud.

+Jamaica

+Optional, although compulsory for voting and other government transactions.
+Since 2022 a brand new biometric National ID Card has been unveiled, free of charge for Jamaican citizens.